 Scorpio in a Nativity Chart

 The three most important placements in anyone’s chart are the signs of the Sun, the Moon, and the Ascendant or Rising Sign.
-You can find these out if you have your date, time, and place of birth by having your chart read by an astrologer, or for free at Astrolabe.
+You can find these out if you have your date, time, and place of birth by having your chart read by an astrologer, or for free at Astrology Season.
 Below are brief descriptions of how to interpret a Scorpio Sun, Moon, and Ascendant.

 The Sun has some dignity in the middle of Scorpio, and Scorpio is in the Solar half of the Wheel of the Year.
 This means that even though Scorpio is a Night Sign and does not give the Sun any other dignity, the Sun is able to shine a little in this sign, depending on whether you were born during the day or at night.